There were three of us in the car, and we were waiting for a road to appear so we could proceed.

 My employer held up her hand, and I knew what was coming.
 And, I had to admit, it did make sense.

 “The police do have to be called, obviously,” she said, “but you don’t have to call them.
-This is Marshall, my assistant, and he will go and make a preliminary report from the first available phone.
+This is Marshall, my assistant, and he will go and make a preliminary report from the first available telephone.

 “Meanwhile, the rest of us will go to the house and I will start to ask questions.
 To help the police, of course.
 And I’ll take charge of the crime scene and the evidence.”